PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-07 06:39:17
+Last updated: 2024-04-07 06:39:50
-Random Quote: By what right does the wolf judge the lion?  -  Jaime Lannister
+Random Quote: Death is always inevitable. destiny is nothing but the connection between cause and effect.
+In light, in shadow. -